 The likes of Kopparberg and Rekorderlig had shown that change was possible in the cider category, and Heineken wanted to go further.
 We saw an opportunity to make cider more grown-up, edgier, and to take it from the summer picnic table setting to night-time bars.

 To do this, we needed a new story to tell consumers about cider.

 We realised quite quickly that we were going to have to look overseas for inspiration – British cider was just so weighed down with traditional associations that we couldn’t see it working.

-We looked into the cider traditions of France, Spain and Australia before turning our attention to the United States, where we found some intriguing stories relating to the history of ‘hard cider’ (as the Americans call cider to distinguish it from non-alcoholic apple drinks).
+We looked into the cider traditions of France, Spain and Australia before turning our attention to the United States, where we found some intriguing stories relating to the history of ‘hard cider’ (as the Americans call cider to distinguish it from their non-alcoholic apple drinks).

 We explored several ideas, including stories of the founding fathers bringing apple seeds to America and the New England hard cider tradition, tied in with imagery inspired by the Salem witch trials and The Crucible.
-But the story we settled on in the end was rooted in the prohibition era of the 1920s and the underground drinking dens of Chicago, known as ‘speakeasies’ or ‘blind pigs’.
+But the story we settled on, in the end, was rooted in the prohibition era of the 1920s and the underground drinking dens of Chicago, known as ‘speakeasies’ or ‘blind pigs’.
 Blind Pig cider was born.

 We presented the Blind Pig concept to Heineken, who tweaked it, refined it, and launched it successfully – initially to a small number of high-end establishments, and later more widely.
-It has recently launched in shops and off licences too.
+It has recently launched in shops and off-licences too.

 The story of Blind Pig fulfilled everything we wanted – it’s nocturnal, adult and urban.
 The link to illicit drinking in prohibition days gave us the edge we were looking for: evoking a time when simply getting hold of drink was rebellious and risky.